Sleeper bus

-A sleeper bus is a type of specially adapted coach which is designed for the passengers to sleep in.
+A sleeper bus is a type of specially adapted coach with sleeping facilities for passengers.
+Like rail sleeping cars, they serve long haul passenger routes.
+Some are chartered to provide transport, hotel, and meal services for a group who will work together at several locations, or for tourists.

-Private Charter
+Private charter

 Also known in the US as an entertainer coach and in Europe as a nightliner, a sleeper bus is often used to transport bands and their technicians and road crew between cities and shows.
 Other terms used are band bus, crew bus, entertainer bus, NightRider, sleeper coach, and tour bus.

 In Europe, such vehicles are full-sized coaches but are designed internally to carry only between 8 and 18 passengers.
 There are always full galley facilities, comfortable lounges and bunk beds to allow the passengers to eat, relax and sleep during the journey to the next gig or concert.
 Such vehicles sometimes have blacked out or mirrored windows, allowing passengers to see out, but preventing fans from peering in.
 They are well equipped, as the comfort of the passengers is paramount.
 DVD players, large screen TV, and game systems are now the norm, while some vehicles even have personal DVD players and screens in each bunk.

 Well-known bands such as Bon Jovi or U2 may use as many as seven or eight sleeper buses on their tours to accommodate the many road crew members required.
 However, such bands themselves rarely travel on the bus but usually use air transport or limousines or a luxury splitter tour bus, leaving their crew members to travel by bus.
 Smaller, less well-known bands will usually travel on the bus along with their tech crew.

 Sleeper coaches have come a long way from the old days, when ex-National Express coaches were retired into sleeper coach use.
 Now, the leading companies are buying new coaches, which, after fitting out, cost over £350,000 (US$535,000), though the rates for these coaches are not much more than conventional coaches.

-Some travel companies use them as mobile hotels, taking tourists to locations where there is no hotel or there are long distances overnight.
+Some travel companies use them as mobile hotels, taking tourists to locations where there is no hotel or there are long distances to cover overnight.